zaidalam/active_shipping/README.markdown

 Active Shipping is currently being used and improved in a production environment for the e-commerce application [Shopify][].
 Development is being done by [James MacAulay][] (<james@jadedpixel.com>).
 Discussion is welcome in the [Active Merchant Google Group][discuss].

+This branch of Active Shipping includes extremely experimental shipping support for UPS & Fedex.
+With it you can *hopefully* print out shipping labels and schedule pickups for packages.
+My plan is to polish this up a bit more and then submit it for inclusion into the main branch.

 [Active Merchant]:http://www.activemerchant.org
 [Shopify]:http://www.shopify.com
 [James MacAulay]:http://jmacaulay.net